Creating payments

 Audit trail and logging

-Payments and state events are written to the audit trail for the user they belong to.
+Forte writes payments and state events to the audit trail for the user they belong to.
 Payment previews are not logged.

 Search